What are the Comstock Laws?

 Do Comstock Laws still exist?

 In 2022, the Supreme Court overturned Roe v.
 Wade, allowing states to ban abortion.
-This opened the door for anti-abortion rights lawmakers to claim that the Comstock Act can once again be used to criminalize abortion, proving people who oppose abortion will truly stop at nothing to control other people’s bodies and lives.
+This emboldenedanti-abortion activists to claim that the Comstock Act can once again be used to criminalize abortion, proving people who oppose abortion will truly stop at nothing to control other people’s bodies and lives.
+But this is just not true, as the U.S. Department of Justice has made repeatedly clear.

 Tags: Abortion restrictions, Margaret Sanger, abortion access, birth control, history, abortion bans